ismarintan98/ismarintan98/README.md

 - 👋 Hi, I’m ismarintan
 - 👀 I’m interested in robotic, automation, and embedded system
-- 🌱 I'm currently learning in electronic engineering at institut teknologi sepuluh nopember, Surabaya
+- 🌱 I'm currently learning in electronic engineering at Institut Teknologi Sepuluh Nopember, Surabaya
 - 📫 you can reach me at email : ismarintan16@mhs.ee.its.ac.id

 <!---